dghighfill/unittesting/README.md

 * Install the virtual environment
 * Write test to add an individual number to an Array
 * Sum the items in the array

+## Chapter 4 Goals
+What we've built thus far works but now that I have a list I can handle add and subtract in a single method call.
+* Refactor to taking a list of numbers
+* Regression test